Next 10 days 'critical' in COVID-19 fight, says Vietnam PM

 READ: Vietnam PM says risk of widespread COVID-19 infection 'very high'

-Vietnam reported three new COVID-19 infections on Wednesday, raising the number of cases in the country to 866, with 17 deaths.
+Vietnam reported 17 new COVID-19 infections on Wednesday, raising the number of cases in the country to 880, with 17 deaths.
 All fatalities stemmed from the new outbreak.

 A sports stadium converted into a 1,000-bed field hospital received its first COVID-19 patients on Wednesday, many of them from three urban hospitals at the centre of Danang's outbreak.